-- Subcontractor Consent Form - Certificate of Insurance (ACH must be the holder and the limits must be as outlined in the agreement - DFPS Monitoring Reports - o RCCL Compliance History Reports - Financial information - a) A copy of their most recent audited financial statements along with a copy of the auditor's management letter - b) Financial statements from their most recent fiscal year (Balance Sheet, Income Statement & Statement of Cash Flows) - c) Most recent interim financial statements for the current year - Copy of the facility/program licenses and accreditations
+- Subcontractor Consent Form - Certificate of Insurance (ACH must be the holder and the limits must be as outlined in the agreement - DFPS or state's Monitoring Reports - o RCCL or state's licensing body Compliance History Reports - Financial information - a) A copy of their most recent audited financial statements along with a copy of the auditor's management letter - b) Financial statements from their most recent fiscal year (Balance Sheet, Income Statement & Statement of Cash Flows) - c) Most recent interim financial statements for the current year - Copy of the facility/program licenses and accreditations - E. OCOK may consider enrolling Providers who have not formerly provided services in the identified specific catchment area.
+New Providers to Region 3b may contact OCOK at any time to inquire about enrollment opportunities and/or the enrollment process.
+Inquiries can be emailed to qualityandcontracts@oc-ok.org or by calling 817-566-7192. - F. Eligibility Criteria.
+Providers must meet eligibility criteria in order to be considered for a contract with OCOK.
+Provider eligibility criteria include but is not limited to: - 1.
+Have a current Residential Child-Care License or State License prior to application submission;